 On the NursingHome411 report page, you can access:

 - CNA training and certification requirements for every US state

 - A chart comparing state and federal CNA requirements

 - A user-friendly PDF of the report

 The goal of this report is to help policymakers, providers, and consumers understand the role of CNAs in nursing homes, the range of CNA certification and training requirements, and how better CNA training leads to professional success for staff while improving outcomes for nursing home residents.

-PS: CNA training requirements are the topic of LTCCC’s next webinar on Tuesday, March 21 at 1pm (ET).
-Sign up here!
+PS: CNA training requirements were the topic of LTCCC’s webinar on Tuesday, March 21 at 1pm (ET).
+Click here to view the webinar!